aerofs/aerofs-sdk-javascript/README.md

 The API, SDK unit tests test against a local AeroFS Appliance.
 There are two sets of tests.

-**Do not execute the tests against a product instance as the tests mutate state.**

 #### Manual
+**Do not execute the manual tests against a product instance as the tests mutate state.**
 1. `open test/manual/testrunner.html`
   This test runs in-browser.
 The page executes the tests on startup.
   The success of each test depends on the configuration you must specify in `test/manual/test.js` .
 2. `open test/manual/test_file.html`
   This test runs in browser and tests file upload from an input widget using the HTML5 file api.
+The test must have an inputted configuration specified in the file itself.

 #### Automatic
-1. `npm test`
+1. `npm test`.
+Tests upload functionaility and ensures the number of pending requests is accurate.

 ## Quick examples
 --------------